Young woman reclines on couch holding a secured credit card and digital tablet.

 Build credit history

 Using your secured card irresponsibly may hurt your credit score.
-But using your secured card wisely, by keeping your balance low and paying your bill on time every month, may give your credit history the help it needs.
+But using your secured card wisely, by keeping your balance low and paying your bill on time every month, could give your credit history the help it needs.

 Graduate to an unsecured card

 Once you’ve proven you can manage credit responsibly, your card issuer may offer you a new unsecured card or upgrade your existing card to an unsecured account.
 Depending on the credit card company, you may have to close your secured credit card account and apply for an unsecured card separately.
+You might also find that you are now eligible for a standard credit card from another issuer that has the rewards and benefits you want.

 Receive your deposit back